vittoriomussin/Computational-Linguistics-II-Project/README.md

 - Construction of a gold corpus to evaluate the accuracy of analysis of an automatic linguistic annotation chain

-Methodology
-- Independent work:
-     - each student will construct their own gold corpus
-    - each student will deliver his/her own final report
-- Parallel work, in pairs:
-    - comparison of individual revised corpora to create a single gold corpus

 Work phases:
-1. Downloading the language annotation chain (UDPipe).
-2. Automatic annotation of a textual corpus
+1. Automatic annotation of a textual corpus
-3. Manual review of automatic annotation
+2. Manual review of automatic annotation
-4. Verification of agreement between two manual reviewers
+3. Verification of agreement between two manual reviewers
-5. Use of the manually reviewed corpus for verification of the correctness of the automatic analysis using 2 UDPipe models trained on two different varieties of the Italian language
+4. Use of the manually reviewed corpus for the validation of automatic analysis using 2 UDPipe models (ISDT & POSTwita) trained on two different varieties of the Italian language